 - What are the real food needs of children (and parents)

 - How to stop fighting over food and turn conflict into cooperation

 - Steps to successful family mealtimes

 Dana Spencer is a Certified Parent Educator with the Parent Encouragement Program.
-Dana has been teaching parenting classes with PEP for eight years and has been involved in PEP for ten years.
+The parent of three boys, a young adult and two teenagers, she has now experienced every stage of PEP parenting.
 Dana is a big believer in the value of integrating PEP principles into daily family life as early as possible.
-As such, she has focused most of her efforts toward working with the parents of toddlers, preschoolers and early primary.
+As such, many of her efforts at PEP have been focused toward working with the parents of toddlers, preschoolers and early primary while parenting a middle schooler, a high schooler and a college student.
 She has a BA in Communication and a Masters in Business Administration.
-Her favorite part of life remains raising three amazing boys, now ages 18, 15 and 11.
+Her favorite part of life remains raising these three amazing boys.

 "Fabulous!
 I feel motivated to improve our family’s mealtime experiences with these very easy solutions."